FiscalNote/BillSum/README.md

 **Accessing the Dataset**: Download here

+# Set-up

-For this guide, `PREFIX` refers to the base directory for all the data.
+1. Set the env `BILLSUM_PREFIX` to the base directory for all the data.
+(Download from link above)
+2. Set `PYTHONPATH=.` to run code from this directory.
+3. Install packages from `environment.lst` (we used conda, but you should be able to use pip
 ---

+# Experiments

 For all the experiments described in the paper, the texts were first cleaned using the script `billsum/data_prep/clean_text.py`.
-Results will be saved into the `PREFIX/clean_final` directory.
+Results will be saved into the `BILLSUM_PREFIX/clean_final` directory.

 ## Sumy baselines

-Install sumy and run `bill_sum/sumy_baselines.py`
+Install sumy (`pip install sumy`) and run `bill_sum/sumy_baselines.py`

+## Supervised Experiments

-## Preparing labeled data
+### Preparing the data

 1. Run `billsum/data_prep/clean_text.py` to clean up the whitespace formatting in the dataset.
-Outputs new jsonlines files with 'clean_text' field + original fields to `PREFIX/clean_data`
+Outputs new jsonlines files with 'clean_text' field + original fields to `BILLSUM_PREFIX/clean_data`

 2. Run `billsum/data_prep/label_sentences.py` to create labeled dataset.